raycad/hadoop/README.md

 ##### 3. Start hadoop containers
 ```
+# The 1st argument is set to YES if you want to create a master, the default is YES
+# The 2nd argument is the number of slaves you want to create, the default is 2
 # Start as the default will create a cluster with 3 nodes included 1 master and 2 slaves
 $ sudo ./start_containers.sh